A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: The Proof of Theorem 8.1.

 with

 The function $g_{n+1}(x,T)$ can be expressed as

 with

-If the parameter $\k>0$ in formula (2.13) $q_0(x,T)$ is sufficiently small and $n\le N$, then the function $g_n(x,T)$ can be estimated similarly to the proof of Proposition~4.1 or Proposition~1 in [BM3].
-Relation (A5) formulated below can be deduced from formula (A2) similarly to the proof of Lemma~1 of that paper.
-Then an argument similar to the proof of Lemma~2 in~[BM3] enables one to prove formula (A4) formulated below.
-In this argument one can observe that a negligible error is committed if in the integrals appearing in the definition of $\bar{\bold R}_nf_n(x,T)$ the arguments $\ell^\pm_{n,M_n(T)}(x,u,v)$ defined in formula (2.25) are replaced by $\dfrac x{c_{n+1}}\pm u$.
-Some calculation also shows that we commit a negligible error by replacing $\bold R_n f_n(x,T)$ with $\dfrac{\bar{\bold R}_n^{(1)}f_n(x,T)}{Z_n(T)}$.
+If the parameter $\kappa>0$ in formula (\ref{2.13}) is sufficiently small, then $\bar q_0(x,T)$ and the functions $g_n(x,T)$, $n\le N$, can be estimated similarly to the proof of Proposition~4.1 or Proposition~1 in \cite{BM3}.
+Relation (\ref{A5}) formulated below can be deduced from formula (\ref{A2}) similarly to the proof of Lemma~1 of that paper.
+Then an argument similar to the proof of Lemma~2 in~\cite{BM3} enables one to prove formula (\ref{A4}) formulated below.
+In this argument one can observe that a negligible error is committed if in the integrals appearing in the definition of $\bar{\mathbf R}_nf_n(x,T)$ the arguments $\ell^{{\mathbf c},\pm}_{n,M_n(T)}(x,u,\bv)$ defined in formula (\ref{2.25}) are replaced by $\frac x{c_{n+1}}\pm u$.
+Some calculation also shows that we commit a negligible error by replacing ${\mathbf R}_n f_n(x,T)$ with $\frac{\bar{\mathbf R}_n^{(1)}f_n(x,T)}{Z_n(T)}$.
 In such a way we get that

-with some constant $C(n)$ which may depend on $n$ but not on the parameter $\k$ of the model.
+with some constant $C(n)$ which may depend on $n$ but not on the parameter $\kappa$ of the model.

 The previous results are sufficient to handle the functions $g_n(x,T)$ for small indices $n\le N$.
-To work with indices $n\ge N$ we have to introduce, similarly to the argument in Section~4, the regularization of the functions $g_n(x,T)$, the linearization $\bar{\bold U}_n$ and $\bold U_n$ of the operators $\bar{\bold R}_n$ and $\bold R_n$ and to describe their action in the Fourier space.
+To work with indices $n\ge N$ we have to introduce, similarly to the argument in Section~4, the regularization of the functions $g_n(x,T)$, the linearization $\bar{\mathbf U}_n$ and ${\mathbf U}_n$ of the operators $\bar{\mathbf R}_n$ and ${\mathbf R}_n$ and to describe their action in the Fourier space.